Skip to main content

 March 9, 2026Read full review →

 Gold membership costs $5/month ($50/year if you pay annually).
-Here's the full breakdown:
+Here's the value breakdown:

 • 3.35% APY on all uninvested brokerage cash — no cap, no minimum.
 That's 8x the national savings average.
 Park $1,800 in cash and the interest alone covers the subscription